nadinepco/image-classifier/README.md

 # image-classifier
-This project's goal is to build an Artificial Neural Network that recognizes objects that you hold into the webcam.
+This project's goal is to recognize objects in the webcam by training them using a Convolutional Neural Network

 The trained images here are:
 - bottles